CS5008Fall2025/midterm-report-zembug/README.md

 ### Comparison and Discussion Between Experiences

+Working with both C and Python helped me see how different languages affect the way you write and test code.
+Even though the logic behind each Fibonacci function was the same, the process of getting everything to work—and making sure the results were accurate—felt very different.

+In C, I started by using `int` for return values and counters, but that quickly caused problems.
+The Fibonacci numbers grow fast, and once they got too big, the values started wrapping around and turning negative.
+This was especially bad for the operation counter in the recursive version.
+To fix it, I switched to `unsigned long long`, which can hold much larger numbers.
+I also added a typedef at the top of the file to make the code cleaner.
+Python didn’t have this issue, its integers can grow as big as needed, so I didn’t have to worry about overflow there.

+The recursive version was easy to write in both languages, but it became very slow for large inputs.
+In C, the operation count got so high it started overflowing, and the function took too long to finish.
+I limited it to
+$𝑁≤40$ to avoid crashes and bad data.
+In Python, I ran into a different issue: I couldn’t just pass an integer to track operations, because it would reset every time the function was called.
+Instead, I used a list like `ops = [0]`, which let me update the counter inside each call.
+This worked well and gave me accurate counts.

+One interesting thing I noticed was that the number of operations in the recursive version was often much higher than the Fibonacci number itself.
+That helped show how inefficient plain recursion can be.

+Getting all three results (recursive, iterative, dynamic) to print correctly to a CSV file was tricky in C. At first, only the iterative column showed up.
+I found that the recursive version was either timing out or giving bad results for large $N$, which messed up the formatting.
+In Python, I had a GitHub rendering issue where the CSV didn’t show anything for recursive timeouts, making the table look incomplete.
+I fixed this by adding a placeholder value when the recursive result wasn’t available.

+After finishing the main versions, I thought about adding memoization to the recursive function to make it faster.
+In Python, this would have been easy with a dictionary or a decorator.
+But I decided not to include memoization because it would blur the line between recursion and dynamic programming.
+My goal was to compare three distinct strategies: plain recursion, iteration, and bottom-up dynamic programming, to show how each one behaves on its own.
+Memoization is a way of speeding up recursion by storing results, which makes it act more like dynamic programming.
+If I had added it, the recursive version wouldn’t be truly recursive anymore, and the performance differences between the methods would be harder to see.
+I wanted to keep the comparison clean and highlight how much more efficient the iterative and dynamic versions are without any extra help.

 ## Conclusions / Reflection

 ## References

 1. GeekforGeeks.
 2025.
 Real Life Applications of Fibonacci Sequence.
 (July 23, 2025).
 Retrieved October 12, 2025 from   https://www.geeksforgeeks.org/maths/real-life-applications-of-fibonacci-sequence/